KF59874/final_group_project/README.md

       - Takes in data in from the provisional database
       - Outputs label(s) for input data

+If statistical analysis is not included as part of the current analysis, the team should add a description of how it would be included in the next phases of the project.

 ### Database
 1. A provisional database exists that stands in for the final database and accomplishes the following:
       - Sample data that mimics the expected final database structure or schema